mre/endler.dev/content/2025/reinvent-the-wheel/index.md

 ## Inventing Wheels Is Learning

-When in school I had trouble in math, because I could never bring myself to ask "why"?
+When in school I ran into some trouble, because I could never bring myself to stop asking "why"?
-Especially my first few classes gave me a severe lack of context.
+Especially my first math classes gave me a severe lack of context.
-I would ask "why" about seemingly trivial things:
+I would ask seemingly trivial questions:

-- Why is it called `x`?
-Why not `a`?
+- Why is it called `x` and not `a`?
-- Where does the equal sign come from?
+- Who invented the equal sign?
-- How does that formula fall from the sky?
-Where's the backstory?
+- Where does that formula suddenly come from?
-- Why is it called a "square"?
+- Why do we call it a "square"?

-Other students in class would not second-guess the teacher and had a much easier time making progress.
+Other students in class would seemingly not second-guess the teacher and had a much easier time making progress.
 I wondered why and thought something was wrong with me to ask these questions.
 Only later I found out that most people don't think too often about seemingly "simple" things.
 For me, that's a key aspect of learning!